espruino/EspruinoDocs/puck/Puck.js Node-RED.md

 **Note:** The format is `/ble/write/de:vi:ce:ad:dr/service/characteristic`, so you don't have to write to the Nordic UART on Puck.js.
-You can define your own services and write directly to those.
+You can define your own services and write directly to those (the format is either `6e400001b5a3f393e0a9e50e24dcca9e` for 128 bit uuids or `abcd` for 16 bit UUIDs).

 More!